idorenyinbassey/WFHome/README.md

 ---

-Wfhome © 2024 by Preforio ltd. All rights reserved.
+Wfhome © 2024 by Predorio LTD. All rights reserved.

 Make sure to add Docker-related files, such as a `Dockerfile` and optionally a `docker-compose.yml`, to your project if you plan on using Docker for deployment.
 Also, replace `yourusername` and `wfhome-app` with your actual GitHub username and desired application names.